Robert Todd Lincoln: Marriage and children

 On September 24, 1868, Lincoln married Mary Eunice Harlan, daughter of Senator James Harlan and Ann Eliza Peck of Mount Pleasant, Iowa.

 They had three children, two daughters and one son: Mary "Mamie" Lincoln, Abraham "Jack" Lincoln II, and Jessie Harlan Lincoln.

 Robert, Mary, and the children would often leave their hot city life behind for the cooler climate of Mount Pleasant, during the 1880s the family would summer at the Harlan home there.
 The Harlan-Lincoln home, built in 1876, still stands today.
-Donated by Mary Harlan Lincoln to Iowa Wesleyan College in 1907, it now serves as a museum containing a collection of artifacts from the Lincoln family and from Abraham Lincoln's presidency.
+Donated by Robert's wife, Mary Harlan Lincoln, to Iowa Wesleyan College in 1907, it now serves as a museum containing a collection of artifacts from the Lincoln family and from Abraham Lincoln's presidency.

-Of Robert's children, Jessie Harlan Lincoln Beckwith had two children, namely Mary Lincoln Beckwith ("Peggy") and Robert Todd Lincoln Beckwith, but neither of them had children of their own.
-The Robert Todd Lincoln of this article had another daughter, Mary ("Mamie") Todd Lincoln, who married Charles Bradford Isham in 1891; they had one son, Lincoln Isham, who married Leahalma Correa in 1919, but died without children.
+Robert's younger daughter, Jessie Harlan Lincoln Beckwith, had two children, namely Mary Lincoln Beckwith ("Peggy") and Robert Todd Lincoln Beckwith, but neither of them had children of their own.
+Robert's other daughter, Mary ("Mamie") Todd Lincoln, married Charles Bradford Isham in 1891; they had one son, Lincoln Isham, who married Leahalma Correa in 1919, but died without children.
+Robert's son Jack died from an infection at age 16.
 The last person acknowledged and known to be of Lincoln lineage, Robert's grandson Robert Todd Lincoln Beckwith, died in 1985.

 Relationship with Mary Todd Lincoln

 In 1871, Lincoln's only surviving brother, Tad, died at age 18, leaving his mother devastated.
-Lincoln was already concerned about what he thought were his mother's compulsive and extravagant spending, hallucinations, and eccentric behaviors.
+Lincoln was already concerned about what he considered were his mother's compulsive and extravagant spending, hallucinations, and eccentric behaviors.
 Fearing that she was a danger to herself, he arranged to have her committed to a psychiatric hospital in Batavia, Illinois, in 1875.
 With his mother in the hospital, he was left with control of her finances, although he used his own money to pay for her care.
-As the head of the family, he felt that it was his duty to protect her, although he did wish that she would have "every liberty and privilege" restored to her as soon as she was better.
+As the head of the family, he felt that it was his duty to protect her, and expressed his wish that she would have "every liberty and privilege" restored to her as she was treated.
 On May 20, 1875, she arrived at Bellevue Place, a private, upscale sanitarium in the Fox River Valley.

 Three months after she started living there, Mary Lincoln was able to escape from Bellevue Place.
 She smuggled letters to her lawyer, James B. Bradwell, and his wife, Myra.
 Mary also wrote to the editor of the Chicago Times and shortly, the embarrassment Robert had hoped to avoid came to the forefront, with his motives and character being publicly questioned.
 Bellevue's director, who at Mary's commitment trial assured the jury she would benefit from treatment at his facility, now declared her well enough to go to Springfield to live with her sister.
 Her commitment and subsequent events alienated Lincoln from his mother.